 Nutrition per Serving

-Pulut hitam is easily one of the most popular dessert in the Southeast Asian region.
+Pulut hitam is easily one of the most popular desserts in the Southeast Asian region.
 Having so many names in local languages such as bubur ketan (Indonesian) or bee koh moy (Hokkien), this black glutinous rice dessert is a big favourite among many.
 Using unpolished black glutinous rice instead of whole grain white glutinous rice makes this dessert more interesting due to its colour.
 Once cooked, it is rather purplish black, thus adding a mysterious feel to it.

 What is black glutinous rice?

-Sugar in pulut hitam
+Sugar used in pulut hitam

 While we are on the topic of palm sugar, try to get your hands on the Malaysian palm sugar which is much darker.
 Thai palm sugar which is lighter in colour is less intense in flavour.